Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/waitless-games/_index.md

 Click any of the links below to visit a specific game.
 They aren't sorted in any particular way.

-* [Creature Quellector](/waitless-games/play/creature-quellector/): design the best squad of creatures by winning or tactically losing battles against your opponent's hands.
+* [Creature Quellector](/waitless-games/play/creature-quellector/): design the best squad of _creature cards_ by winning or tactically losing battles against your opponent's hands.
-* @TODO
+* [Foldigami](/waitless-games/play/folidgami/): score more points than your opponent by _folding_ and _flipping_ the paper.
+* [Finger Food](/waitless-games/play/finger-food/): bake the highest-scoring recipes by _placing your fingers_ on the right squares, nothing else needed.

 All the games are unique: new rules, new art style, new material, new ideas.

 Their one thing in common, though, is that they are **"waitless"**.
-Designed to be played in waiting rooms, queues, rooms without a table or chairs, etcetera.
+Designed to be played in waiting rooms, queues, rooms without a table or chairs, quick moments of downtime, etcetera.

 * You can start or stop them incredibly quickly.
-* Little material and all of it is held in hands at all times.
+* Little material and all of it can be held in hands at all times.
 * Rounds are very fast, often even "simultaneous".
 * You will not look silly or annoy others around you while playing.